stevedonovan/Lake/doc/index.md

       return 0;
     }

 Actually, this program is more than half-competent, for a beginner who doesn't know the standard libraries well.

 The original error message is:

-    errors.cpp:9: error: 'class std::list<std::basic_string<char, std::char_traits<char>, std::allocator<char> >,
+    errors.cpp:9: error: 'class std::list<std::basic_string<char, std::char_traits<char>,
+std::allocator<char> >,
-    std::allocator<std::basic_string<char, std::char_traits<char>, std::allocator<char> > > >' has no member named
+    std::allocator<std::basic_string<char, std::char_traits<char>, std::allocator<char> > > >' has no
+member named
     'append'

-Seasoned C++ programmers learn to filter their error messages mentally. `lake` provides the ability to filter the output of a compiler, and reduce irrelevant noise.
+Seasoned C++ programmers learn to filter their error messages mentally.
+Lake provides the ability to filter the output of a compiler, and reduce irrelevant noise.
 Here is the lakefile:

     if CC ~= 'g++' then quit 'this filter is g++ specific' end lake.output_filter(cpp,function(line)